A Tranquil Haven in the Heart of Connemara

 Driving to Cashel House, a glorious Irish Historic hotel in Connemara is one of Ireland’s great driving experiences.
 Lyric FM on the radio and views and landscapes that encompass all your favourite earthen colours of raw sienna, burnt umber etc. If you are really lucky this will be set against the bluest of blue skies.
 Cashel House Hotel overlooks the majestic Cashel Bay on the west coast of Ireland and I knew that I was coming to a favourite classic Country House Hotel retreat.
 Built in the 19th century this gracious country home was converted to a family run four star hotel in 1968 by the McEvilly family.
 Situated in the heart of Connemara and nestling in the peaceful surroundings of 50 acres of gardens and woodland walks this little bit of paradise is perfect for me as it offers one of my favourite pastimes – walking along nearly empty beaches and breathing in that pure ozone air.
 Nothing too onerous on the body but the mind definitely reaches top gear in this heady atmosphere.

 Lunch and Afternoon Teas are served in the Bar Conservatory overlooking the gardens on lovely fine bone china offering guests that little extra touch of finesse that is rarely found in hotels nowadays.
 Menus include soup and sandwiches, salads and of course home baked biscuits and scones.
-My granddaughter just loved those Afternoon teas with tea being served in those wonderfully decorated fine bone china teapots.
+My granddaughter loved the afternoon tea with tea being served in those beautifully decorated fine bone china teapots.
 The elegant dining room is located to the front of the House and has another fine conservatory overlooking the gardens .
-Here we dined (or feasted as my daughter said) on country house cooking at its best; including locally caught seafood, Connemara lamb along with freshly picked fruits and vegetables from Cashel’s own gardens.
+Here we feasted on country house cooking at its best; including locally caught seafood, Connemara lamb along with freshly picked fruits and vegetables from Cashel’s own gardens.

 Heavenly peace far away from the maddening crowds